 Who doesn't want to pay less?
 With a Managed Voice system, both phone and internet are combined on one bill.
 Systems like VoIP also eliminate single phone lines, which drives down cost.
 Virtual phones can eliminate the need for desk phones as well, furthering cost savings.

 2. Easy integration

 Since Voice over IP utilizes the internet most companies are already using, it is incredibly simple to integrate with other systems.

 Managed Voice solutions eliminate the issues of antiquated phone systems like dropped, missed, or misplaced calls.
 Not only is the technology newer, but it's also regularly being updated via its connection to the web, keeping it up to date.

 4. Enhanced flexibility

 Take a call from a PC.
 Take a call from a tablet.
 Still have a desk phone?
 Take a call from there.
 Homesick but need to take a call on a work laptop on home internet?
 VoIP phone systems integrate with modern cell phones, allowing you to take a phone call from anywhere.

 Whether you’re looking to pick up the phone and call or jump on a video conference, getting in touch with someone should be easy.
 That’s why your business deserves a collaboration tool that can do it all.
 UC-One lets you call, message, or meet with anyone from any device.
-SumnerOne is ready to help your business transform the way you get things done.
+SumnerOne is ready to help your business transform the way you get things done with Managed Voice.
 Contact us or download our eBook to learn more about a Unified Communications solution like UC-One.